pombredanne/shellshock-scanner/README.md

 ]
 ```

-Run `scrapy` with the following command:
+Then run `scrapy` with the following command:
 ```
 scrapy crawl shellshock -o output.json
 ```

 Any vulnerable URLs will then be printed in red on the terminal, and the status
-of all URLs will be output in json to the `output.json` file...
+of all URLs will be output as json formatted data in the `output.json` file...
 ```
 [{"url": "http://localhost:8080/test.cgi", "vulnerable": true}, {"url": "http://localhost:8080/test2.cgi", "vulnerable": false}]